 SOMETIMES, when I run, I get in a zone where I feel so relaxed and peaceful.
 Endorphins kick in and probably are helping, too.
 I enjoy the stillness; it is soothing, energizing, and decompressing.
 It gets me in my flow; everything becomes so effortless.
 I have experienced getting new insights, ideas, or ways to look at a situation or problem, unlocking new answers.

-I feel so relaxed and focused when I am writing or preparing for presentations.
-There is stillness, and sometimes, I even forget where I am and who is around me.
+I feel so relaxed and focused when writing or preparing for presentations.
+There is stillness, and sometimes, I forget where I am and who is around me.
 There is an oasis of calm in the middle of noises, even if I am at a very busy Starbucks where there is music, people talking, and so much activity going on.

 I think the common thread in the three experiences is losing myself.
 I am no longer drawn in or distracted by thoughts in my mind.
 It allows my innate intelligence or intuition to emerge, popping up aha moments with insights.

-I think losing myself in something that I enjoy – running, hiking, cooking, reading, writing, coaching, presenting, storytelling, etc. – also helps me remove my thinking shades.
+Losing myself in something that I enjoy – running, hiking, cooking, reading, writing, coaching, presenting, storytelling, etc. – also helps me remove my thinking shades.